Curriculum

 Epidemiology is the study of how diseases are distributed and what factors determine their occurrence in human populations.
 Many of these factors are related to nutrition.
 This course will introduce students to the theories, methodologies, calculations, and terminology used in epidemiology.
 The topics will be presented with a focus on nutritional examples from current scientific literature.

-Physiology and Nutrition Thorugh the Lifecycle (3 credits)
+Physiology and Nutrition Through the Lifecycle (3 credits)

 Human Nutrition M8200